emmanuelkamala/places-advisor/README.md

 # Find Places App

-This is a finders App, where a user can search on places such as restaurants, hotels and places for tour in different cities across the world.
-The app shows also the reviews of such searched places and more details about the place via a link to the places' trip advisor page.
+This is an app that helps a user find places.
+A user can search for different places such as restaurants, hotels, and places that one can tour in different cities across the world.
+The app also shows the reviews of such searched places and a link to the trip advisor's page and/or the place's website if any so as to get more details about the place.

 ![screenshot](./public/images/1.png)